Ptrskay3/pysprint-cli/README.md

 ### Usage

 First, set up an `eval.yaml` file where you will work.
 PySprint-CLI will optionally generate a default one on demand.
 That file will define the behaviour of the program.
-The full key and value list will be included soon.
 Here is an example:

 ```yml
 load_options: